- Installation

 Examples

--- write a table to a hive partitioned data set of parquet files
+Write a table to a Hive partitioned data set of Parquet files:

 COPY orders TO 'orders' (FORMAT PARQUET, PARTITION_BY (year, month));

--- write a table to a hive partitioned data set of CSV files, allowing overwrites
+Write a table to a Hive partitioned data set of CSV files, allowing overwrites:

-COPY orders TO 'orders' (FORMAT CSV, PARTITION_BY (year, month), ALLOW_OVERWRITE 1);
+COPY orders TO 'orders' (FORMAT CSV, PARTITION_BY (year, month), OVERWRITE_OR_IGNORE);

 Partitioned Writes